spiral/docs/http/routing.md

 ```

 ## Route Pattern and Parameters
-You can use route pattern to specify any number of required and optional parameters, these parameters will later be passed
-to our route handler via `ServerRequestInterface` attribute `route`.
+You can use a route pattern to specify any number of required and optional parameters.
+These parameters will later pass to the route handler via the `ServerRequestInterface` attribute `matches`.

+> Use `attribute:matches.id` in Request Filters to access these values.

 Use the `<parameter_name:pattern>` form to define a route parameter, where pattern is a regexp friendly expression.
-You can
-omit pattern and just use `<parameter_name>`, in this case the parameter will match `[^\/]+`.
+You can omit pattern and just use `<parameter_name>`, in this case, the parameter will match `[^\/]+`.

 We can add a simple parameter `name`: